sysml/ukubpf/README.md

 Especially `uk_netdev_rx_one` was adopted accordingly and the automatic buffer allocation `alloc_rxpkts` is configured as a callback.

-The actual ebpf code is currently built-in as a hex array in `bpf-binary.h` and is loaded, verified, and executed only once at the start in `main`.
+The actual ebpf code is currently built-in as a hex array in `bpf-binary.h` and is loaded and verified at the start in `main`, and executed for each incoming pkt in the receive call `uk_netdev_rx_one`.
-In the upcoming update the execution call is to be placed into the receive call `uk_netdev_rx_one` back to make sense.
-The maps integration will follow shortly.
+The maps integration and the corresponding relocation when loading the elf will follow shortly.